tennisvish/DosePredictor/README.md

 ## Overview

 Conventional biodosimetry requires manual foci scoring, which is low-throughput and observer-dependent.
 This model automates dose estimation directly from raw fluorescence images, bypassing explicit foci counting.
-It is trained on 4-hour post-exposure images across five dose levels (0, 0.10, 0.30, 0.82, 1.0 Gy).
+It is trained on 4-hour post-exposure images exposed to both X-ray and Iron across five dose levels (0, 0.10, 0.30, 0.82, 1.0 Gy).

 **Key architectural contributions:**